Bungaree

 Bungaree, or Boongaree (c.
-1775 – 24 November 1830), was an Indigenous Australian man from the Broken Bay region north of Sydney, who was known as an explorer, entertainer, and Aboriginal community leader.
+1775 – 24 November 1830), was an Indigenous Australian Awabakal man from the Broken Bay and Central Coast region north of Sydney, who was known as an explorer, entertainer, and Aboriginal community leader.
 He is also significant in that he was the first person to be recorded as an Australian, and the first Australian-born person to circumnavigate the Australian mainland.

 Early life

-Bungaree was probably born around 1775 in the Broken Bay region of New South Wales.
-His father was a local man possibly of the Garigal clan, while his mother is likely to have been an Awabakal woman from the lower Hunter River area.
+Bungaree was probably born around 1775 north of the Broken Bay region of New South Wales.
+His father was a man possibly of the Garigal clan, while his mother is likely to have been an Awabakal woman from the lower Hunter River area.

 Voyage to Norfolk Island

 When Bungaree moved to the growing settlement of Sydney in the 1790s, he established himself as a well-known identity able to move between his own people and the newcomers.
 He joined the crew of with another keen Indigenous mariner named Nanbaree on a trip to Norfolk Island in 1798, during which he impressed Matthew Flinders.